International Travel

 Provision of Financial Assistance

 To ensure compliance with OFAC regulations prohibiting the University from providing material or financial assistance to any blocked or sanctioned individual or entity, any university activity that involves payment to a non-U.S. person, business, or organization (e.g., international subcontracts, purchase of items from international vendors, or payments to research participants) must be verified against all appropriate sanctioned party and entity lists.
-Contact us to help with screening payees and verifying any international financial transaction(s).
+The Export Controls office will assist with screening payees and verifying any international financial transaction(s).